Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 1. You must mount the host's root directory (/) to /hostfs inside the container.
 Without this, the Collector would only see the statistics of its own tiny container, not your actual server.

-2. The --web.enable-otlp-receiver flag turns Prometheus into an OTLP endpoint, allowing the Collector to push data to it via standard HTTP.
+2. The --web.enable-otlp-receiver flag enables Prometheus to expose an OTLP endpoint, allowing the Collector to send data to it over standard HTTP.

 yaml